-Requirements for the Master of Arts in Social Innovation
+Requirements for the Master of Sciences in Strategic Communication

-To fulfill the requirements for the social innovation master's degree, students must successfully complete the core courses and electives for a total of 33 credit hours.
+To fulfill the requirements for the Strategic Communication master's degree, students must successfully complete the core courses and electives for a total of 36 credit hours.
 Students must also maintain a minimum GPA of 3.000.